canonical/jaas-documentation/howto/manage-models.md

 When migrating a model to JAAS, local users are replaced with external users.

-What this means is clearer if we take a look at a model's full name with `juju show-model`.
+What this means is clearer if we take a look at a model's fully qualified name with `juju show-model`.
 The full model name is `<model-owner>/<model-name>` where `<model-owner>` represents a Juju user like "admin".
 In order to migrate a model to JAAS, we must create a yaml file where we provide a mapping of local users to external users (users that come from an identity provider).
 This is important for 2 reasons: